geminerald/pressie/README.md

 <em>""</em>

-#### Site Owner Goals:
+#### Site Current Goals:
 * Provide a great service for people looking for gifts.
 * Collect data on what gifts are popular to assist future projects.

+#### Site Owner Future Goals:
-* Potentially offer a premium service which would allow for greater specification, ranking gifts in order etc. etc.
+* Offer a premium (paid) service which would allow for greater specification, ranking gifts in order etc. etc.
+* Direct users towards specific websites such as Amazon, Groupon etc. with a view to taking a referral fee per click.

 ## User Requirements and Expectations:
 ##### Requirements: